accordproject/concerto/DEVELOPERS.md

 #### Building Concerto

-To build Concerto, you clone the source code repository and use lerna to build:
+To build Concerto, you clone the source code repository and use npm to build:

 ```shell
 # Clone your Github repository: